 - Read our article: Buying Energy Efficient Appliances to discover the best options for efficient home appliances.

 Take the five lightbulb challenge!

-In 2016, about 279 billion kilowatthours (kWh) of electricity were used for lighting by the residential and commercial sectors in the United States, about 10% of total energy use in those sectors.
-Most of that power is lighting incandescent bulbs, which are notoriously inefficient.
-In contrast, halogen incandescents, compact fluorescent lightbulbs (CFLs) and light emitting diodes (LEDs)use 25-85% less energy and last 3-25 times longer.
+In contrast, light emitting diodes (LEDs) use 90% less energy and last 25 times longer.
 On top of saving energy, since they're so long-lasting, you'll save resources and landfill space.
-Plus, for every five CFLs you install, you'll keep 900 pounds of carbon dioxide out of the atmosphere.
 Challenge yourself to replace at least five of your incandescent bulbs in your home with energy efficient bulbs.
-You won't just be doing the environment a service—you'll save up to $75 per year!
-Check out this page for ways to maximize the life of your bulbs.
+You won't just be doing the environment a service—you'll save $225 a year in energy costs.

 Control “vampire” loads

 Vampire loads is the term used for when appliances and electronics continue to draw electricity when they are turned off or on in standby mode.
 One way to reduce vampire loads is to unplug your electronics while they are not in use.

 TVs pull the most energy when turned off.
 Try a smart or advanced power strip, which stops energy flow to plugged in appliances when not in use.
 It can cut your electric use 20-48%, saving you money in the long run.

 The refrigerator is the biggest energy consumer in most households—adding up to a quarter of an average home's energy use.